dawidgapinski/cepik_app/README.md

 ##  Run

-We've seen how to run venv.
+<summary>We've seen how to run venv.
 Keep that running!

+If you forgot open the terminal, do it now.</summary>

 <details>